z-rui/visual-ds-firebase/src/lib/DEVELOPMENT.md

     -   **`BinarySearchTreeVisualizer` (Renderer):**
         -   A **pure SVG component**.
 All elements—nodes (as `<g>` groups containing a `<circle>` and `<text>`), edges (as `<line>`s), and highlights—are rendered within a single `<motion.svg>` canvas.
         -   This unified rendering context eliminates synchronization issues between different rendering technologies (like HTML and SVG).
-        -   It uses `framer-motion` to render the visual elements and animate them smoothly between states.
+        -   It uses `framer-motion` to render the visual elements and animate them between states.
 It does not contain complex layout logic; it only renders what it's told based on the `AnimationStep` it receives.
         -   All panning and zooming is handled by smoothly animating the SVG's `viewBox` attribute, which guarantees that all child elements transform as a single, cohesive unit.
     -   **`Controls` (Controls):**
         -   Provides the UI for the user to trigger actions and control the animation playback.